Javabujin/antlr3-gradle-java21-example/README.md

 ### ANTLR Commands

 - `./gradlew generateGrammarSource` - Generate the ANTLR sources.
-- `./gradle generateTestGrammarSource` - Generate the ANTLR test sources.
+- `./gradlew generateTestGrammarSource` - Generate the ANTLR test sources.
 - `./gradlew generateSourceSetGrammarSource` - Generate the ANTLR source set sources.

 ## The example language

-- The example language is a simple "calculator" language (based on the Arithmetic Expression example from the Definitive ANTLR 3 Reference).
+- The example language is a simple "calculator" language (based on the Arithmetic Expression example from [The Definitive ANTLR 3 Reference](https://pragprog.com/titles/tpantlr/the-definitive-antlr-reference/)).

 ## Notes